 When Led Zeppelin Played Their Last U.S. Concert

-On Sept.
-11, 1980, the band announced plans for a return to the U.S. with a tour called the 1980s: Part One.
+The band announced plans for a return to the U.S. on Sept.
+11, 1980 with a tour called the 1980s: Part One.
 But two weeks later, the day after the group's first rehearsal for that trip, drummer John Bonham died after reportedly drinking "40 measures of vodka in 12 hours."
 Two months later, Led Zeppelin said they wouldn't carry on without him, meaning that the British icons delivered their American farewell without knowing it.

-Their 11th visit to the States had already been mired in conflict, partly caused by the loss of momentum forced upon them by Plant’s 1975 car crash.
-The 1977 tour was originally scheduled to start in February, but was postponed when the singer suffered an attack of laryngitis.
+Their 11th visit to the States had already been mired in conflict, partly caused by the loss of momentum forced upon them by Plant's car crash in 1975.
+Another tour was originally scheduled to start in February 1977, but was postponed when Plant suffered an attack of laryngitis.

-Page – along with many others in the band’s entourage – was enduring a heroin addiction at the time, leaving some fans disappointed with his performances.
+At the time, Page was enduring a heroin addiction along with many others in the band’s entourage, leaving some fans disappointed with his performances.
 Two shows had been overshadowed by riots, and longstanding band staff spoke of “darkness” behind the scenes, caused in part by drugs and in part by the hiring of London heavy John Bindon as security chief.
 The night before what was to be their final U.S. gig, Bindon, Bonham, manager Peter Grant and tour manager Richard Cole had been arrested after one of promoter Bill Graham’s crew was assaulted.
 Their second appearance at the Day on the Green festival at Oakland-Alameda County Coliseum had come close to never happening.
 Only Graham’s legal wrangling allowed the event to move forward.

 Watch Footage from Led Zeppelin's Performance

-As Led Zeppelin shows go, it’s reported to have been a good one, with the Oakland Tribune noting, “The musical highlight came during the extended jams – Page coaxing eerie sounds out of his axe using an array of electronic devices, and at one point using a violin bow on his strings; John Bonham rifling popgun drum rolls; bassist John Paul Jones looking unperturbed and confident behind the overt sexuality of Plant’s pelvic thrusts.”
+As Led Zeppelin shows go, it’s reported to have been a good one: “The musical highlight came during the extended jams – Page coaxing eerie sounds out of his axe using an array of electronic devices," the Oakland Tribune noted, "and at one point using a violin bow on his strings; John Bonham rifling popgun drum rolls; bassist John Paul Jones looking unperturbed and confident behind the overt sexuality of Plant’s pelvic thrusts.”

 Band members were less convinced.
 “That wild energy that was there in the beginning had come to the point where we were showboating a bit," Plant told Uncut in 2003.
 "We became victims of our own success.
 The whole deal about the goldfish bowl and living in it, that kicked in.”